coderbunker/supernanny-cloud/README.md

 ```

 ## Explanation for a new Raspberry Pi
 In order to rollout a new Raspberry Pi, you just need to install telegraf (like mentioned above) and use the telegraf.conf file in this repository.
-Afterwards you need to adjust this entries in the telegraf.conf file:
+Afterwards you need to adjust those entries in the telegraf.conf file:

 - [global_tags] (adjust the location & room)
 - [agent] (adjust hostname)